Flopster101/kernel_samsung_universal8825-a25x/Documentation/filesystems/porting.rst

 by any locks; just don't do it if the old parent is the same as the new one.
 We really can't lock two subdirectories in same-directory rename - not without deadlocks.

+---

+**mandatory**

+For bvec based itererators bio_iov_iter_get_pages() now doesn't copy bvecs but uses the one provided.
+Anyone issuing kiocb-I/O should ensure that the bvec and page references stay until I/O has completed, i.e. until ->ki_complete() has been called or returned with non -EIOCBQUEUED code.